mitogen-hq/mitogen/docs/howitworks.rst

     established.

     Given a chain `master -> ssh1 -> sudo1`, no `ADD_ROUTE` message is
-    necessary, since :py:class:`econtext.core.Router` in the `ssh` context can arrange to update its routes while setting up the new slave during `proxy_connect()`.
+    necessary, since :py:class:`mitogen.core.Router` in the `ssh` context can arrange to update its routes while setting up the new slave during `proxy_connect()`.